-FREE PHOTOS will be available at the Rescue Run again this year!
-Visit http://runandshootphoto.smugmug.com/Rescue-Run-5K-2014 to find yourself and your friends, and download your free pictures from the 2014 Rescue Run!
+FREE PHOTOS are available at the Rescue Run again this year!
+Visit http://runandshootphoto.smugmug.com/Rescue-Run-5K-2015 to find yourself and your friends, and download your free pictures from the 2015 Rescue Run!

 Since you’ll be leading the parade, you’ll receive glow items in your packet and you’re encouraged to wear numerous lights and holiday costumes.
 Bring more of your own lights and “light up the night!”
 The “Brightest Light” male and female chosen by popular vote at the awards ceremony will receive a special award.
 So, show up, dress up, and let everyone see your holiday spirit!

 The Topeka Rescue Mission is a homeless shelter which has served Topeka, Kansas for more than 60 years.
 TRM is dedicated to providing food, shelter, clothing, training and hope to homeless and impoverished men, women and children.
 In 2015, TRM sheltered 2,036 different people, provided 547,740 meals, distributed clothing to 3,314 individuals, and served Christmas gifts and food baskets to 4,331 people.
 In 2015, 69.7% of the total TRM income was received from individuals.